cerner/cerner_splunk/docs/databags.md

 * `[app]['download']['version']` - Expected [version number][app.conf] (if any) used to determine if a new app should be downloaded.
 * `[app]['files']` - Hash of files to manage under the "default" or "local" directory.
 * `[app]['files'][filename]` - Contents of a particular file to manage.
 It can take 3 values, a hash of stanzas -> key-value pairs (then written with the splunk template), a string (written as is), or nil / false (deleted).
 If the hash or string is empty, the file is also deleted.
+* `[app]['lookups']` - Hash of lookup files for the app.
+The key in the hash will be the name of file when it lands in the Splunk app and the value will be the url to lookup file.
+To delete an existing lookup file, set the value of the lookup file to `false` or `null` or to an empty string.
+The only supported file name extensions are .csv, .csv.gz and .kmz.
+Please see [splunk docs](http://docs.splunk.com/Documentation/Splunk/6.3.2/Knowledge/Addfieldsfromexternaldatasources) for more information about the supported file formats. `[app]['files']` hash can be used to specify any .conf setting that is required for the lookup.
 * `[app]['permissions']` - Hash of permissions to manage for the app.
 * `[app]['permissions'][object]` - Permissions to manage for a particular knowledge object or class of knowledge objects
 * `[app]['permissions'][object]['access']['read']` - array of roles or String '*' allowed to read the object